lakshmi-sathi/avsdpll_1v8/README.md

 <h3> Acknowledgements </h3>

-* I thank Mr. Kunal Ghosh, co-founder [VSD](https://www.vlsisystemdesign.com/), for providing me the opportunity to  work on this wonderful project
+* I thank Mr. Kunal Ghosh, co-founder [VSD](https://www.vlsisystemdesign.com/), for providing me the opportunity to  work on this wonderful project.
+* I thank Google, Skywater and Efabless for bringing this wonderful opportunity to the world and making this project tapeout possible.

 <h3> Contact </h3>